 Can we help with your muscle pain?

-Our experienced Osteopaths at our Worcester Park, Selsdon and Cheam, Sutton, Surrey clinics are very experienced in the treatment and rehabilitation of all muscle related problems.
+Our Osteopaths are very experienced in the treatment and rehabilitation of all muscle related problems.
 We regularly treat elite athletes, dancers, keep fitters, keen gardeners, pregnant ladies and new mums.
-At Avenue Health, our treatments are very effective as we have a hands-on approach and directly treat the muscles themselves, as opposed to relying on painkilling and muscle relaxing drugs.
+Our treatments are very effective as we have a hands-on approach and directly treat the muscles themselves.

 I have now sent several of my clients to see Michael with a significant array of conditions, and I have heard nothing but positive feedback as a result.